 To protect what is most distinctive about Australia, the nature of Australia, we need to address the threats facing facing our most vulnerable native species.

-Bringing native species back from the brink of extinction through recovery programs and reducing the known risks to their survival are essential instruments for saving Australia’s most vulnerable native plants and animals.
-Effective threat abatement can also safeguard many other species not yet recognised as threatened, help recover environmental health, and benefit industries like agriculture and tourism.
+This will also safeguard many other species not yet recognised as threatened, help recover environmental health, and benefit industries like agriculture and tourism.

 Australia already has a national system for responding to threats to nature.
 Under the EPBC Act, the Australian Government can list ‘key threatening processes’ and prepare ‘threat abatement plans’.

 This should be one of Australia’s most powerful mechanisms for protecting biodiversity – for stopping extinctions, preventing the decline of more species, and returning ecosystems to health and resilience.

 The benefits of a strong threat abatement focus have been demonstrated.
 The seabird bycatch by longline fishing has dropped from many thousands of albatrosses and petrels a year in the 1990s to fewer than 50, as detailed in our case study.
 Another success has been the eradication of invasive animals from many islands, creating safe havens for threatened wildlife and breeding seabirds.

 But for most threats the system is failing – the 21 threats currently listed under the EPBC Act are far from comprehensive, many threats lack a threat abatement plan or other national response, and many abatement plans are poorly implemented.
 The system is starved of funding.